SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 layout: redirect
 ---

 Before you can access your Edge, you must first get the external IP address.
-The Edge operator creates a cumulocity-core service as a LoadBalancer, which receives an external IP.
+The Edge Operator creates a cumulocity-core service as a LoadBalancer, which receives an external IP.
 Clients outside of the cluster access the service through this external IP.

 ### Assigning an external IP